Susheela Jayapal: 2024 congressional candidacy

-On October 31, 2023, following Earl Blumenauer's decision not to seek reelection, Susheela Jayapal announced she would resign from the Multnomah County Commission to pursue the Democratic nomination for Oregon's 3rd congressional district in the 2024 election.
+On October 31, 2023, following Earl Blumenauer's decision not to seek reelection, Jayapal announced she would resign from the Multnomah County Commission to pursue the Democratic nomination for Oregon's 3rd congressional district in the 2024 election.
 She officially launched her campaign the next day with endorsements from Multnomah County Chair Jessica Vega Pederson and Oregon State Representative Tawna Sanchez.
 Jayapal was replaced on the County Commission by her alternate, Jesse Beason.

-If elected, Susheela Jayapal planned to focus on federal investments in public housing, gun control, abortion access, LGBTQ rights, and climate change.
+If elected, Jayapal planned to focus on federal investments in public housing, gun control, abortion access, LGBTQ rights, and climate change.
 She has spoken in favor of environmentally-friendly public housing proposals akin to those proposed in the Green New Deal.
 Amid the Gaza war, Jayapal has stated she is the "only candidate in this race who has called for a sustainable, humanitarian cease-fire", and supports ending "unconditional military, financial or diplomatic aid" to the Israeli government.

-In March 2024, Susheela Jayapal was endorsed by Senator Bernie Sanders, after previously receiving endorsements from Representatives Ro Khanna, Mark Pocan, and David Scott.
+In March 2024, Jayapal was endorsed by Senator Bernie Sanders, after previously receiving endorsements from Representatives Ro Khanna, Mark Pocan, and David Scott.
 She lost the primary to Maxine Dexter.
-Jayapal's opponent Dexter was the top recipient of independent expenditure spending in the primary, with 314 Action spending about $2.2 million in total on independent expenditures in support of her campaign.
+Jayapal's opponent Dexter was the top recipient of independent expenditures in the primary, with the political action committee 314 Action spending about $2.2 million in total on independent expenditures in support of her campaign.
+314 Action acted as a proxy for the pro-Israel lobbying group AIPAC.

 Personal life

-Susheela Jayapal married Bradley Stuart Miller in 1988 and divorced in 2014.
+Jayapal married Bradley Stuart Miller in 1988 and divorced in 2014.
 She has two children and lives in the Sabin neighborhood of Portland.